Emergency Medical Services

 “We want to get to know the people we serve before an emergency situation arises.” said Paramedic Clem, the former Elder Check Program Coordinator.
 “By becoming familiar with them and their location, we can reduce our response times and also be prepared for any unusual circumstances that we might encounter.
 In addition, we can make sure they are taking their medications correctly, check for safety hazards to prevent falls and other injuries, and generally give them a chance to know EMS outside of the typical emergency situation.
 Our daily telephone checks give them a sense of security and the weekly in-person visits will allow us to monitor their health a little closer.”

 LCEMS is currently accepting a limited number of participants in the Western Laurens/Hickory Tavern area.
-For more information please contact: Lt.
+If you know of someone who would benefit from this program in other areas please contact: Lt.
 Bobbie Blakley @ 864-871-0991 email

 LCEMS Ride-Along Program